peterkaminski/peterkaminski-wiki/Shenzen Damoda Flying Dragon Drone Light Show.md

 Obligatory note: there are ongoing political tensions between USA, China, Shanghai, Hong Kong, etc. Consume media with due care.

-Here are various videos, all hosted on YouTube:
+Here are various videos, all hosted on YouTube.
+Notes: dragon videos are sped up; not all videos are necessarily from the Dragon Boat Show itself, although they show the same drone systems.

 - [Damoda's vid of flying dragon (original)](https://www.youtube.com/watch?v=pZ-zJ0Vq0FU) (same as above)
 - [Damoda's vid of flying dragon (slightly cropped)](https://www.youtube.com/watch?v=ycCtRWL8MCI)